Speeches Shim

 The United States Agency for International Development (USAID) improves the lives of the Palestinian people to set conditions for a viable two-state solution.
-In 2021, USAID provided over $110 million to support development and humanitarian programs in the West Bank and Gaza.
+Between September 2021-2024, USAID will provide over $500 million in programming to support the Palestinian people.

 OUR WORK